 Navigating the Future of Education and Employment: Bridging Degrees, Certifications, and Skills

 We know that learners are no longer choosing a four-year degree program by default.
-Traditional educational institutions now face increasing competition from professional certification and career focused offerings—with only 43% of high school graduates pursuing traditional four-year degrees (NCES, 2023).
-These learners are joining the majority of adult learners who look to programs that are directly employment related.
+Traditional educational institutions now face increasing competition from professional certification and career-focused offerings—with only 43% of high school graduates pursuing traditional four-year degrees, according to the National Center for Education Statistics (NCES).
+These learners are joining the majority of adult learners who look to programs that are directly employment-related.

 In this post, we will explore a few challenges that we feel you should be actively discussing at your institution.